-- expense add backs expenses shown in the accounts which are not tax deductible, including timing deductions, such as: - prepaid expenses not deductible in this year - depreciation - loss on sale of a depreciating asset, and - other items not allowable as a deduction for example, capital expenditure, additions to provisions and reserves, income tax expense, expenses relating to exempt income, debt deduction denied by the thin capitalisation rules, other non-deductible expenses (for more information on thin capitalisation, see page 17 and for PSI deductions see page 9). - expense subtractions items not shown as expenses which are deductible for tax purposes, such as: - prepaid expenses deductible this year but not included elsewhere - deduction for decline in value of depreciating assets - deductible balancing adjustment amounts on disposal of depreciating assets, and - other items deductible for tax purposes.
+- expense add backs expenses shown in the accounts which are not tax deductible, including timing deductions, such as - prepaid expenses not deductible in this year - depreciation - loss on sale of a depreciating asset, and - other items not allowable as a deduction for example, capital expenditure, additions to provisions and reserves, income tax expense, expenses relating to exempt income, debt deductions denied by the thin capitalisation rules, other non-deductible expenses (for more information on thin capitalisation, see page 17 and for PSI deductions see page 9.)

+- expense subtractions items not shown as expenses which are deductible for tax purposes, such as - prepaid expenses deductible this year but not included elsewhere - deductions for expenditure you incurred under Subdivision 40-J of the ITAA 1997 to establish trees in a carbon sink forest - deduction for decline in value of depreciating assets - deductible balancing adjustment amounts on disposal of depreciating assate and - disposal of depreciating assets, andother items deductible for tax purposes.